 What will your samples tell you?
 Your samples are full of fascinating potential—discoveries waiting to be found.
 Sometimes though, that information gets left behind.
 Lost in the clutter of sequences.
 Caught up in the lines of data.
 It’s why we created CRISPRclean™.

 Now you can see exactly what you want, breaking through the clutter—and breaking new ground.

 How CRISPRclean works

 CRISPRclean mediated depletion is integrated into a stranded total RNA sequencing library prep protocol.
-After the adapter ligation step, CRISPR-Cas9 complexes are formed with a pool of designed guide RNAs, and the complexes are mixed with the library DNA.
-After the targeted sequences are cut, they are not included in subsequent sequencing.
-The refined library (non-targeted sequences) is size-selected using magnetic beads, and then amplified.
+After the adapter ligation step, CRISPR-Cas9 complexes are formed with a pool of designed guide RNAs.
+After targeted sequences are cut, they cannot be substrates for PCR amplification and subsequent sequencing.
+The refined libraries (non-targeted sequences) is size-selected using magnetic beads.
 The output is a refined, sequence-ready NGS library.
-The entire process can be completed in 4 hours - saving valuable time while producing clear, accurate results.

 - Highly programmable

 - Increased sensitivity

 - Simple automatable workflow